Florune/florune-documentation/src/tutorials/pledge.md

 ## **Overview**

-A **Pledge Contract** is a decentralized agreement between two or more parties where all obligations, milestones, and deliverables are **digitally anchored** and optionally backed by **escrowed funds**.
-It serves as a **wallet-first, self-executed contract** where every participant signs with their private key, ensuring integrity, accountability, and traceability without relying on centralized intermediaries.
+A **Pledge Contract** is a decentralized agreement between two parties where all obligations, milestones, and deliverables are **digitally anchored**.
+It serves as a **self-executed contract** where every participant signs with their private key, ensuring integrity, accountability, and traceability without relying on centralized intermediaries.

 A Pledge Contract may optionally include:

-* **Milestones** representing discrete phases of work
+* **Milestones** multiple Pledge Contracts can be linked to one document *can use diffrent coins for payments, *using different parties for each payments from parties and controllers at Verifiable Document
-* **Verifiable Documents** that describe deliverables or legal terms
+* **Verifiable Documents** for document verifiacation and authentication and document binding
-* **Escrow deposits** to guarantee payments
 * **Auto-updating statuses** triggered by contract actions

 ---